pranjalcborty/naser/tabs/research.md

 * Performance Evaluation,
 * Energy Efficiency

-I am particularly interested to work with the aformentioned topics in the context of IoT, cloud and distributed systems.
+I am particularly interested in operating system level methods, e.g., execution tracing and profiling, to support the aformentioned topics in the context of IoT, cloud and distributed systems.
 Currently, I am looking for masters and PhD students, visiting researchers, and postdocs to work with.
 If your research interests aligns with mine, head over to the "[Contact me]({{ site.baseurl }}/tabs/contact)" page and reach out.

 ### Research Projects
 Current research projects:

-* Adaptive Tracing - Funded by Mitacs, NSERC
+* Adaptive Execution Tracing and Logging for Resource-Constraint Systems - Funded by Mitacs and NSERC
-* Power Efficiency of Software Systems - Funded by VPMI, FedDev
+* Power Efficiency of Software Systems for Smart Drones - Funded by VPMI, FedDev, and Bornea Dynamics

 We also worked on a software project for the Niagara 2022 Canada Summer Games.
 You can read about it [here](https://brocku.ca/brock-news/2022/05/canada-games-teaching-spotlight-computer-science-students-developing-canada-games-chatbot/).